Corporate Governance

 Exclusion of antisocial forces

-2. We have placed the Legal Affairs Office in charge of our response and shall endeavor to build cooperative relationships with specialist external organizations such as the police, Tokyo Center for Removal of Criminal Organizations, and attorneys.
+2. We have designated the Risk Management Department as the department in charge of our response to unreasonable demands by antisocial forces, etc., and shall endeavor to build cooperative relationships with specialist external organizations such as the police, Tokyo Center for Removal of Criminal Organizations, and attorneys.

-3. We have joined a specialized external group and work to gather information while putting together a system for taking inquiries and receiving guidance in the event of an incident.
+3. We have joined a specialized external group and work to gather information about antisocial forces while putting together a system for taking inquiries and receiving guidance in the event of an incident.

 Policy on cross-shareholdings

-Every year, the Board of Directors reviews the economic rationale of major cross-shareholdings of this type from a medium- to long-term perspective to determine whether or not to keep them.
+Every year, the Board of Directors reviews the economic rationale of the major shares in question of this type from a medium- to long-term perspective to determine whether or not to keep them.

-Additionally, exercising of voting rights with respect to cross-shareholdings is carried out based on a comprehensive consideration of whether the matter will contribute to improving our corporate value and the common benefit of the investee's shareholders.
+Additionally, exercising of voting rights with respect to the relevant-shareholdings is carried out based on a comprehensive consideration of whether the matter will contribute to improving our corporate value and the common benefit of the investee's shareholders.

 Dialog with shareholders and investors